Polyselenide: Preparation

+Sodium polyselenide can also be generated by heating elemental selenium with sodium hydroxide.

 Structures

 Salts of polyselenides have often been characterized by X-ray crystallography.
 Polyselenides salts generally feature open chains, which adopt a zig-zag conformation.
 In rare cases, cyclic structures are observed as in Li2Se5, which features a square-planar Se center.
 High resolution solid state 77Se NMR spectra of [NMe4]2Se6 show three selenium sites.
 Single-crystal X-ray structure determination of the two salts support the NMR data.

 Reactivity

 Polyselenides are prone to decomposition on exposure to air, in which case they are oxidized back to elemental selenium.